 General Tips for Lifestyle Photography

 Since the session will be in your home, take into account your decor and style.
 If you have red walls, it won't be a great idea to wear red colors or you'll blend in.
-If you have neautral tones through out the house, then it's better to stay neutral with a pop of soft color.
-Have extra outfits planned out for babies, in case of spit up.
+If you have neutral tones throughout the house, then it's better to stay neutral with a pop of soft color.
+Have extra outfits planned out for babies, in case of spit-up.
 For a more visual idea, check out my Pinterest page which has a large variety of examples of lifestyle sessions for inspiration.

 Remember to have fun, don’t sweat the small stuff!
 Lifestyle is a very relaxed type of session where everything flows very smoothly and everything is worth capturing.
 Simply be in the moment and enjoy your family.